grafana/grafana-app-sdk/docs/tutorials/issue-tracker/06-frontend.md

 And just like that, we can refresh or go to [http://grafana.k3d.localhost:9999/a/issue-tracker-project-app], and see our brand-new plugin UI.
 If we create a new issue, we can see that it shows up in the list, or via a `kubectl get issues`.

+> [!NOTE]
+> If you do not see the changes in the plugin UI, try clearing your browser cache.

 Now all that's left is to think a bit about our operator.

 ### Prev: [Local Deployment](05-local-deployment.md)